pablo-icm/emm/content/publication/gasol-biomass-1997/index.md

   very high relative heterotrophic biomasses resulting in inverted biomass pyramids, whereas the plankton of productive areas are characterized by a smaller contribution of heterotrophs to community biomass and a normal biomass pyramid with a broad autotrophic base.
-Moreover, open‐ocean communities support significantly more heterotrophic biomass in the upper layers than do coastal communities for a given autotrophic biomass.
-These differences in the biomass structure of the community could be explained by the changes in the biomass‐specific rates of phytoplankton production that seem to occur from ultraoligotrophic to eutrophic marine regions, but other factors could also generate them.
+Moreover, open-ocean communities support significantly more heterotrophic biomass in the upper layers than do coastal communities for a given autotrophic biomass.
+These differences in the biomass structure of the community could be explained by the changes in the biomass-specific rates of phytoplankton production that seem to occur from ultraoligotrophic to eutrophic marine regions, but other factors could also generate them.
 The patterns described suggest a rather systematic shift from consumer control of primary production and phytoplankton biomass in open ocean to